StefRuseva88/SoftUni-Front-End-Tech/README.md

 ```

 Running QUnit Tests
-Simply open the `test/index.html` file in your browser to run the QUnit tests.
+Simply open the `test/index.html` file in your browser to run the tests.

 ## Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to open a pull request.